-A Sufficient and Equitable Education System
+Sufficient and Equitable Public Education System

-Support Community Schools

-Community Schools meet the needs of diverse students and families by including them as full partners in decision-making and allowing them to shape the programs and policies they wish to see implemented in their schools.
+Support Community Schools: Community Schools meet the needs of diverse students and families by including them as full partners in decision-making and allowing them to shape the programs and policies they wish to see implemented in their schools.
 Community schools identify both the assets and needs in a school community through the hiring of an on-site coordinator who works within the school to bring about grassroots change.
 Rather than pursued as a below-the-line grant program receiving limited recurring State funding, the Community Schools model should be rolled out Statewide as part of an effective strategy to combat poverty, improve academic learning, and achieve racial and social equity in New Mexico.

-Ensure Student Equity and Opportunity

-Our education system must be rebuilt on core values of honoring our students' well-being and ending systems of discrimination and marginalization that do not allow all students to learn and perform to their full potential.
+Ensure Student Equity and Opportunity: Our education system must be rebuilt on core values of honoring our students' well-being and ending systems of discrimination and marginalization that do not allow all students to learn and perform to their full potential.
 The State must deeply engage educators, students, families, and tribal leaders to shape education priorities.
 These priorities should emphasize increasing and maintaining appropriate support for students with priority needs, such as special education, gifted, and English Language Learners, and providing for more fine arts, physical education, music, and vocational programs taught by qualified licensed instructors.
-Quality internet access must be guaranteed for all students.

-Dual Language Education
+"We therefore work to stimulate the spirit of inquiry, the acquisition of knowledge and understanding, and the thoughtful formulation of worthy goals.
+We recognize the importance of cooperative relationships with other community institutions, especially the home, in fulfilling our obligation to the student."-NM Code of Ethics.

-Deep investments must be made in dual language educators who will in turn foster bilingualism, biliteracy, enhanced awareness of linguistic and cultural diversity and high levels of academic achievement in two languages.
+Dual Language Education: Deep investments must be made in dual language educators who will in turn foster bilingualism, biliteracy, enhanced awareness of linguistic and cultural diversity and high levels of academic achievement in two languages.
 Dual Language education provides a multilingual, multicultural, and rich experience for students.
 New Mexico's rich linguistic and cultural resources must be developed as assets.
 Many of NM's students hear a language other than English spoken at home.
 Research shows that development of a child's native language will help a child learn an additional language at much higher levels of success.

-Early Childhood Education

-All students should have access to successful programs that increase educational opportunity, including universal pre-K that is culturally and linguistically responsive.
-In addition, students with disabilities must be provided special education and ancillary services that meet individualized education plans and in the most appropriate and least restrictive classroom settings.
-Discipline of young children should be developmentally appropriate, inclusive and to the extent possible restorative (rootcause) in nature.
+Early Childhood Education: All students should have access to successful programs that increase educational opportunity, including universal pre-K that is culturally and linguistically responsive.
+In addition, students with disabilities must be provided with special education and ancillary services that meet individualized education plans and in the most appropriate and least restrictive classroom settings.
+Discipline of young children should be developmentally appropriate, inclusive and to the extent possible restorative (root-cause) in nature.
 Home visiting programs and other early childhood programs are also proven to help our students be fully ready to benefit from their K-12 schooling and should be expanded Statewide.